ray-project/ray/doc/source/lightgbm-ray.rst

 Distributed data loading
 ------------------------

-XGBoost-Ray can leverage both centralized and distributed data loading.
+LightGBM-Ray can leverage both centralized and distributed data loading.

 In **centralized data loading**\ , the data is partitioned by the head node and stored in the object store.
 Each remote actor then retrieves their